Qpu523/UISCI-Dataset/README.md

 ## 📚 Citation

-If you use the HiRISC Dataset or associated model, please cite the following:
+If you use the UISCI Dataset or associated model, please cite the following:

 ```bibtex